On This Page

 • Automation: It refers to the ability of an AI model to reduce or eliminate repetitive coding tasks.

 • Understanding the Input: The GenAI for Code understands your prompt, using Natural Language Processing (NLP).
-It helps them in identifying the intent, context, and constraints.
+It converts natural language to code prompts so LLMs can interpret and translate them into executable code.

 • Retrieving Learned Patterns: The model recalls patterns from its training data, mapping them to the problem.